New Pupil Information Booklet

-Please find below information from our New Pupil Information Pack, which you can translate into your home language using the Google Translate button below.
+Please find below information from our New Pupil Information Pack, which you can translate into your home language using the Google Translate button above.

 Welcome to St Mary’s.
 We are looking forward to getting to know you and your child.

-Please note that many of our school policies are on our school website, including our attendance, homework and behaviour policies.
-There is also other information such as term dates and a diary of dates.
+Please note that many of our school policies are on our school website, including our attendance, homework and behaviour policies, along with information about how we protect personal data.
+There is also a school calendar (due to the Coronavirus pandemic all events are liable to change depending on our school’s circumstances and local and national regulations).
+We will keep in touch with you over any changes.
 If you are unable to access the website and require hard copies of any of the above information, please do not hesitate to contact the school office.

 Please read the information in the booklet and complete the permissions form included in this pack.
-There are also several other forms that it is essential that you complete and return to the school office.
+There are also several other essential forms in your pack that you will also need to complete and return to the school office.

 Please do not hesitate to contact us if you require further information or help completing this booklet.

 We appreciate that both parents do not always live with their children and therefore their details may not be included on the data collection form.
-In order that we carry out our statutory duties and inform anyone who has parental responsibility of his/her child’s progress whilst at St Mary’s, please give details of anyone not listed on the Data Collection Form that has parental responsibility for your child, on the attached Absent Parents Form.
-(Please now complete the attached Absent Parent Form if applicable)
+In order that we can carry out our statutory duties and inform anyone who has parental responsibility of his/her child’s progress whilst at St Mary’s, please give details of anyone not listed in the Information Collection section that has parental responsibility for your child in the Absent Parents section.
+(Please now complete the attached Absent Parent section ONLY if applicable)